 Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 Timber is one of the oldest and most versatile construction materials known to humanity.
 Despite modern processing and grading systems, timber remains a natural material — and nature is never perfectly uniform.
 As a result, defects are an unavoidable part of working with wood.
+Every tree grows in its own unique conditions, and that history is written into every board you'll ever pick up.

 Some timber defects are purely cosmetic.
 Others reduce strength, stability, durability, or service life.
 Understanding the difference is critical.
 Many project failures blamed on "bad wood" are actually the result of misunderstood or ignored defects.
+I've seen plenty of DIY frustration that could have been avoided simply by knowing what to look for at the lumber yard — a few extra minutes inspecting boards can save weeks of rework later.

 What Are Timber Defects?

 A timber defect is any irregularity in wood that affects its appearance, strength, durability, or workability.
 Defects may occur naturally during tree growth, during seasoning and drying, through manufacturing processes, or due to biological attack.
+It's worth remembering that a "defect" in one context might be "character" in another — a knotty pine shelf looks rustic, but the same knot in a floor joist could be a problem down the line.
+The trick is knowing which flaws you can live with for your specific project.

 Main Categories of Timber Defects